hijpax/SparkPractice/README.md

 # Big Data project of an eCommerce behavior dataset
-Este proyecto forma parte de las evaluaciones dentro del  Programa de Entrenamiento para Big Data Enginier de Applaudo Studios
+This project is part of the evaluations within the Big Data Scala Trainee Program of Applaudo Studios
 ## 1. Dataset Description
 ### 1.1 Source and description

-El Dataset utilizado contiene un total de 177,493,621 de registros, segmentados en tres archivos en formato csv, uno para cada mes entre Octubre y Diciembre del 2019.
-Puede consultar parte de los archivos publicados en [Kaggle](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store) y el resto han sido compartidos mediante [Google Drvie](https://drive.google.com/drive/folders/1Nan8X33H8xrXS5XhCKZmSpClFTCJsSpE) por [Michael Kechinov](https://www.linkedin.com/in/mkechinov/?originalSubdomain=ru)
+The Dataset used contains a total of 177,493,621 records, segmented into three files in csv format, one for each month between October and December 2019.
+You can consult part of the files published in [Kaggle](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store) and the rest have been shared via [Google Drvie](https://drive.google.com/drive/folders/1Nan8X33H8xrXS5XhCKZmSpClFTCJsSpE) by [Michael Kechinov](https://www.linkedin.com/in/mkechinov/?originalSubdomain=ru)

-Cada registro representa un evento realizado por un usuario con respecto a un producto dentro de una sesion, la cual se representa por un hash unico, cada sesión puede contener muchos eventos.
+Each record represents an event performed by a user regarding a product within a session, which is represented by a unique hash, each session can contain many events.
 Each event is like many-to-many relation between products and users.
 #### File Structure
 |    Column     | Description                                                                                                                                                      |
 |:-------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------|